shawngraham/cdh2020/content/en/docs/5-commonregs.md

 Plagiarism is a serious offence which cannot be resolved directly with the course’s instructor.
 The Associate Dean of the Faculty conducts a rigorous investigation, including an interview with the student, when an instructor suspects a piece of work has been plagiarized.
 Penalties are not trivial.
 They can include a final grade of "F" for the course.

+{{< notice success "Important" >}}
+A note from Dr. Graham: I am **completely** ok with you collaborating with a peer in this class or elsewhere on any of the work you do in this class **provided** that you fully acknowledge who you worked with and that you indicate how you worked together, who did what, and so on.
+Digital history isn't done in a vacuum.
+Unacknowledge help however is not cool.
+{{< /notice >}}

 ### COURSE SHARING WEBSITES and COPYRIGHT
 To the degree that I am able, all original content on this course website is released under creative commons licensed.
 That means you may copy and share and reuse it, but you must attribute [under the following terms - click through.](https://creativecommons.org/licenses/by-nc/4.0/).